callumvh/cv/main.typ

   rect[
-    - *Telegram Chatbot*: I built a Telegram chatbot from scratch to production for debtors to be able to see their accounts, pay their balance using PayAt, create repayment plans and create debit orders, all without talking to anybody (Almost 400 users). #h(1fr) \
+    - *Telegram Chatbot*: I built a Telegram chatbot from scratch to production for debtors to be able to see their accounts, pay their balance using PayAt, create repayment plans and create debit orders, all without needing to talk to any humans.
+It has been utilized by nearly 400 distinct users to date. #h(1fr) \
       - Java, Spring Boot
       - Spring Statemachine
       - rubenlagus/TelegramBots library